mskrasnov/Ferrix/README.md

 - **GUI:** [`iced`](https://iced.rs);
 - **Hardware:** modern PC or laptop;

-## ❤️ Support Ferrix
+## ❤️ Support Ferrix System Monitor

-Developing Ferrix takes time and passion.
+Developing Ferrix System Monitor takes time and passion.
 If you find it useful, please consider supporting its development:

 - **Star ⭐ this repo!** It helps others discover Ferrix;
 - **Write comments, questions, bug reports, or suggestions** for new functionality in [issues](https://github.com/mskrasnov/Ferrix/issues/new).